analogdevicesinc/msdk/USERGUIDE.md

 - **Board Support Package (BSP)**:  The MSDK supports evaluation platforms for target microcontrollers via _Board Support Packages_.
 For microcontrollers with multiple evaluation platforms, multiple BSPs are available.
 These can be found in the `Libraries/Boards` folder of the MSDK installation.

-    By default, most projects in the MSDK come pre-configured for the "EVKIT"-type BSP, which is generally the largest "traditional" evaluation platform for that device.
+    By default, most projects in the MSDK come pre-configured for the "EVKIT"-type BSP, which is generally the largest evaluation platform for that device with most (or all) pins broken out.
 It's important to note that the active BSP may need to be reconfigured for a project, and this is done slightly differently for each development environment.
 This is covered in more detail below.

 - **System Environment**:  Your system's _environment_ is a broad term that encapsulates the programs and variables that are available to your system's shell on the command-line.
 It's expected that the user has some basic familiarity with this concept.